machineware-gmbh/vcml/doc/properties.md

 of them can be adapted during simulation start to suit different needs, e.g. testing out larger or smaller memories.
 To find out which models expose which properties check out the corresponding section from their documentation.
-Properties can be provided with values using *Property Providers*:
+Properties can be provided with values using *Property Brokers*:

-* `vcml::property_provider_file`: property values are retrieved from a text file.
+* `vcml::broker_file`: property values are retrieved from a text file.

-* `vcml::property_provider_arg`: property values are taken from the command line
+* `vcml::broker_arg`: property values are taken from the command line

-* `vcml::property_provider_env`: property values are retrieved from environment variables.
+* `vcml::broker_env`: property values are retrieved from environment variables.

 ----